The WI is the largest voluntary women’s organisation in the UK with approx 205,000 members and 6,500 WIs.

 It exists to educate women to enable them to provide an effective role in the community, to expand their horizons and to develop and pass on important skills.

-Newnham WI is 100 years old on 5th June 2018.
-We have 28 members and meet on the 2nd Tuesday of the month in The Armoury Village Hall at 7.30 pm
+We have 38 members and meet on the 2nd Tuesday of the month in The Armoury Hall at 7.30 pm

 ALL ABOUT THE WI